 Two types of institutions, financially stable and financially unstable, were examined.
 As financially stable institutions become more financially stable, they increase their Tuition Discount Rates presumably to attract academically gifted students and to provide access to lower-income students.
 Alternatively, as financially unstable institutions become more financially unstable, they also increase their Tuition Discount Rates to attract students to attend.
 In each instance, institutions used their resources to attract students, but financially unstable institutions may compromise their long-term financial stability in the process.
-If financially unstable institutions stretch their financial position too far through tuition discounting policies, they may face financial ruin and may need to close the doors of the institution.
+If financially unstable institutions stretch their financial position too far through tuition.
 This would be detrimental not only to the institution but also to the students due to the decrease in access associated with an institutional closure.
 Therefore, it is important for higher education administrators to understand the relationship between institutional financial position and tuition discount rates to maintain access for students, especially low-income and disadvantaged students, who may have limited opportunities for their college education.

-9.1 Implications for Practice
+Implications for Practice